Yomi-web/yomi-web.github.io/changelogs/en_1.4.0.md

 WebK introduced Video Chats back in December.

-And now we are proud to launch the first-ever version of Telegram P2P Calls on the Web – bringing native support for calls between two users, secured by end-to-end encryption.
+And now we are proud to launch the first-ever version of Yomi P2P Calls on the Web – bringing native support for calls between two users, secured by end-to-end encryption.

-Seamlessly call anyone, regardless of the app they are using – calls will work between the WebK app and any other stable Telegram app: Android, iOS, Desktop, and macOS.
+Seamlessly call anyone, regardless of the app they are using – calls will work between the WebK app and any other stable Yomi app: Android, iOS, Desktop, and macOS.

 To call someone, open your chat with that user and click or tap the Phone icon in the top right corner.